GodOfEGG/TaichiTeachingSystem_Student/README.md

 │   |   |   ├── Play                     # The Play Button
 │   |   ├── LogoutButton
 │   |   ├── ShowPanelButton              # The button that show and hide Panels
-│   |   └── RaycastPlane                 # For XR Controller Interaction
+│   |   └── RaycastPlane                 # Plane for XR Controller Interaction
+├── Mocopi
-├── Mocopi                               # The mocopi receiver that specify the port and avatar │   ├── OVRCameraRigInteraction
+│   └── MocopiSimpleReceiver             # The mocopi receiver that specify the port and avatar ├── XR                                   # Standard XR Rig with Passthrough │   ├── OVRCameraRigInteraction
-│   └── Passthrough
-├── XR                                   # Standard XR Rig with Passthrough │   ├── OVRCameraRigInteraction
 │   └── Passthrough